 To help minimise this trait I’d recommend removing them from the household to stop temptation and easy access.
 If you do find that you’re craving them, have them… in moderation!
 For example, I love brownies, pancakes etc but I don’t keep them in my house instead i keep other sweet sources such as fruits or low calorie snacks like jelly in my house.

 2. Beware of ‘Healthy’ Foods

-Another huge tip is for those trying to get in shape, eat smarter and eat better, be aware of calories that are in these so called “healthy” foods.
-There are some healthy foods that are quite high in calories, such as Salmon, Avocado, Nuts etc. so if you started filling your meals with these foods it can be super calorie dense which can in turn make you gain weight.
-Choosing them over your classic junk foods is still a good thing but I’d recommend you to be aware of the calories and portion sizes you consume of them.
+Another huge tip is for those trying to get in shape, eat smarter and eat better, be aware of calories that are in these so-called “healthy” foods.
+There are some healthy foods that are quite high in calories, such as salmon, avocado, nuts, etc. so if you start filling your meals with these foods, it can be super calorie-dense, which can, in turn, make you gain weight.
+Choosing them over your classic junk foods is still a good thing, but I’d recommend that you be aware of the calories and portion sizes you consume of them.

-Pro Tip: The lower your calories are, the more micronutrients you should pay attention too.
-The less your eating in a day, the less fruits/veggies your going to consume during the day too thus having to think even smarter to achieve a balanced diet.
+The lower your calories are, the more micronutrients you should pay attention to.
+The less you’re eating in a day, the fewer fruits/veggies you’re going to consume during the day too, thus having to think even smarter to achieve a balanced diet.